estevaomallet/Data-Scraping-and-Analysis/README.md

 # Data-Scraping-and-Analysis
-Collects and analyzes email data from a website using Python
+Collects and analyzes email data from a website using Python.
+This project was done in the Python for Everybody course by the University of Michigan online.